 - Follow step 7 on the opposite side.

 - Take a sitting position with your legs spread to a comfortable width.
-The knees can be slightly bent, the main thing is to keep your back straight, stretch up with the top of your head.
+The knees can be slightly bent, the main thing is to keep your back straight, and stretch up with the top of your head.